seandstewart/bardly/pending/romances/the-tempest/11-player.md

 No use of metal, corn, or wine, or oil;
 No occupation; all men idle, all;
 And women too, but innocent and pure;
-No sovereignty;- …
+No sovereignty;- ...

 **SEBASTIAN**
-… Yet he would be king on ‘t.
+...
+Yet he would be king on 't.

 **ANTONIO**
 The latter end of his commonwealth forgets the